devpi/devpi/doc/userman/devpi_concepts.rst

 Goals
 -----

-`devpi`_ goals is to provide a fast and reliable package cache to `pypi`_ as well as mechanism to share packages, in various states of development, amongst users and developers, prior to pushing to the *outside world*.
+`devpi`_ goals are to provide a fast and reliable package cache to `pypi`_ as well as a mechanism to share packages, in various states of development, amongst users and developers, prior to pushing to the *outside world*.

 This implies that users can:

-   * Work unaffected if Pypi fails
+   * Work unaffected if PyPI fails
-   * store "closed source" packages internally, that can be accessed like any other packages as if they were residing on PyPi.
+   * store "closed source" packages internally, that can be accessed like any other packages as if they were residing on PyPI.

 With this understanding, let's go over a short overview of the ``devpi-server`` and ``devpi-client``.